DamienAllonsius/puzzle/README.md

 # puzzle
-Tessellaitions of the plan with puzzles
+tessellations of the plan with puzzles